hturnbull93/spreddit/README.md

 import { EntityManager, IDatabaseDriver, Connection } from "@mikro-orm/core";
 import { Request, Response } from "express";

+declare module "express-session" {
+  interface Session {
+    userId: number;
+  }
+}

 export type ApolloContext = {
   em: EntityManager<any> & EntityManager<IDatabaseDriver<Connection>>;
   req: Request;
   res: Response;
 };
 ```

+Here, a module is declared for "express-session" to allow the TypeScript compiler to accept that a userId can be added to the Session object.